rkalendar/kMerTools/README.md

-# kMerTools
+# K-mer Frequency Analyzer

-A Java command-line tool for counting k-mer frequencies in DNA sequences with Linguistic complexity (LC% and YR%) calcultion.# K-mer Frequency Analyzer
+A Java command-line tool for counting k-mer frequencies in DNA sequences with Linguistic complexity (LC% and YR%) calcultion.

 ## Overview